Even though I have no data to back this up, I would imagine the most common seeds planted indoors are tomato and pepper seeds.

 The hard part is keeping them alive once they’ve germinated.

-So using a planting method that provides the seedling a better chance of surviving and growing strong is key for any gardener.
+So, a planting method that gives the seedling a better chance of surviving and growing strong is key for any gardener.

 The tomato & pepper seeds are from Fruition Seeds.

-The double-cup method is not only good for tomatoes but peppers or any other seed start that you'll transplant into larger containers.
+The double-cup method is good for tomatoes, peppers, or any other seed start that you’ll transplant into larger containers.

-The double-cup method is using two plastic cups stacked inside one another.
+The double-cup method uses two plastic cups stacked inside one another.

-The inside cup has a hole punched in the bottom or clip off 3 small slivers of plastic around the base to allow water to contact the seed starting mix you place in the top cup.
+The inside cup has a hole punched in the bottom or clipped off three small slivers of plastic around the base to allow water to contact the seed starting mix you place in the top cup.

-Ziplock bags can be used as a cover over the top of the stacked cups to keep the humid high while the seeds germinate and while the young seedlings are tender.
+Ziplock bags can be used as a cover over the stacked cups to keep the humidity high while the seeds germinate and the young seedlings are tender.

-The lower cup reservoir makes it easier to keep the soil evenly moist since you can water from both the bottom and top.
-You do have to be careful not to over water, though.
+The lower cup reservoir makes keeping the soil evenly moist easier since you can water from the bottom and top.
+You do have to be careful not to overwater, though.

 Seeds need the right conditions to germinate and grow into prospering plants.

 It is easy to provide those conditions with the double-cup method.
-Using 16-oz cups the soil volume is large enough to grow a substantial root mass, retain moisture in the soil to grow in a non-humid area with less frequent waterings.
+Using 16-oz cups, the soil volume is large enough to grow a substantial root mass and retain moisture in the soil to grow in a non-humid area with less frequent waterings.

 Ziplock bags can be closed over the top of the cups to hold in moisture while the seeds germinate and protect the young seedlings.